DrNossberg/Projtester/README.md

 Passed test : 8/9 - 1 fails

-If you detect any bug or wants to submit an idea/feedback/improvement feel free to submit it at antooine.orion@epitech.eu
+If you detect any bug or wants to submit an idea/feedback/improvement feel free to submit it at antoine.orion@epitech.eu

-One last thing, this code has been made in accordance with the 2022 EPITECH promotion's coding rule, witch is very close to
+One last thing, this code has been made in accordance with the 2022 EPITECH promotion's coding rule, witch follows the standard C one.

 Enjoy!